A Survey on Code-Based Cryptography: Security Analysis

 In this context we also speak of ciphertext indistinguishability, meaning that an attacker can not distinguish ciphertexts based on the message they encrypt.
 We have two main definitions: \begin{enumerate} \item \emph{ Indistinguishability under chosen-plaintext attack } (IND-CPA), \item \emph{ Indistinguishability under adaptive chosen-ciphertext attack } (IND-CCA2). \end{enumerate}

 These are usually defined over a game, which is played between an attacker and a \emph{challenger}, where we assume that we have a public-key encryption scheme with a secret key $\mathcal{S}$ and a publicly known public key $\mathcal{P}$.

 For IND-CPA, the attacker and the challenger are playing the following game. \begin{enumerate} \item The attacker sends two distinct messages $m_1,m_2$ to the challenger. \item The challenger selects one of the messages $m_i$ and sends the \emph{challenge} $c_i$, which is the encrypted message $m_i.$ \item The attacker tries to guess $i.$ \end{enumerate} We say that a system is \emph{IND-CPA secure} if an attacker has only a negligible advantage over randomly guessing $i.$

-For IND-CCA2, the attacker and the challenger are playing the following game. \begin{enumerate} \item The attacker sends two distinct messages $m_1,m_2$ to the challenger. \item The challenger selects one of the messages $m_i$ and sends the \emph{challenge} $c_i$, which is the encrypted message $m_i.$ \item The attacker may query a decryption oracle on any cipher but the target cipher $c_i.$ \item The attacker tries to guess $i.$ \end{enumerate} We say that a system is \emph{IND-CCA2 secure} if an attacker has only a negligible advantage over randomly guessing $i.$
+For IND-CCA2, the attacker and the challenger are playing the following game. \begin{enumerate} \item The attacker sends two distinct messages $m_1,m_2$ to the challenger. \item The challenger selects one of the messages $m_i$ and sends the \emph{challenge} $c_i$, which is the encrypted message $m_i.$ \item The attacker may query a decryption oracle on any cipher but the target cipher $c_i.$ \item The attacker tries to guess $i.$ \end{enumerate}